hasura/graphql-engine/docs/graphql/manual/queries/sorting.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^
 For object relationships only columns can be used for sorting.

-**Example:** Fetch a list of articles that are sorted by their author ids in descending:
+**Example:** Fetch a list of articles that are sorted by their author's ids in descending:

 .. graphiql::
   :view_only: